 Beishan Old Western-style House Introduction

-Beishan Old Western-style House was built jointly by the three brothers, Li Jinyu, Li Yanya, and Li Tianzhu, from Guningtou.
-They achieved success in the coconut trade in Manila, Philippines, and returned to their hometown in Beishan in 1928 to construct a large house for their mother.
-In 1937, they built a two-story Western-style building, with skilled craftsmen and workers from Nan'an in Mainland China and local artisans such as Li Yantou working together.
-Due to its elevated position, the Western-style house offers a good view of every corner of the village, giving it significant strategic value.
-During the Battle of Guningtou, it was occupied by the communist forces and served as a command post, enduring intense gunfire and shelling, which undoubtedly serves as historical evidence of Kinmen being on the front lines of war.
-Today, the dilapidated roof and numerous bullet holes are still visible, yet the building retains its uniqueness.
-The interior has been renovated into a backpacker’s hostel, providing travelers with a comfortable resting environment, while the exterior still bears the scars of war, making one feel as if the sound of cannon fire could still be heard passing by.
+Beishan Old Western-style House was jointly built by the three brothers Li Jinyu, Li Yanya, and Li Tianzhu from Guningtou.
+The three of them achieved success in coconut trading in Manila, Philippines, and returned to their hometown in Beishan in 1928 to construct a large two-story house for their mother.
+In 1937, they built a two-story Western-style house, constructed with the help of craftsmen from Nan'an in Mainland China and local artisans including Li Yantou from Guningtou.
+Due to its high elevation and excellent visibility, it provided a panoramic view of every corner of the village, possessing significant strategic value.
+During the Battle of Guningtou, it was occupied by the Communist forces and became a command post, experiencing intense gunfire and shelling, serving as undeniable historical evidence of Kinmen being a frontline during the war.
+Today, the dilapidated roof and numerous bullet holes are still visible, yet the uniqueness of the house remains; the interior has been renovated into a backpacker hostel, offering travelers a comfortable resting environment, while the exterior still bears the scars of war, allowing visitors to almost hear the echoes of cannon fire passing by.